bowdoin-csci2200-f21/bowdoin-csci2200-f21.github.io/schedule.md

 __Objectives:__ By the end of this  week you should be able to:
 * Understand the comparison-based sorting lower bound, when it applies and what assumptions it makes
-* Understand BucketSort and CountingSort ,  their analysis and assumptions
+* Understand BucketSort and CountingSort,  their analysis and assumptions
 * Understand the selection problem, and the algorithms for it (quick-select and smart-select)

 __Resources:__
   * __Lecture notes:__ [LN-linsort.pdf](docs/week5-LN-linsort.pdf), [LN-selection.pdf](docs/week5-LN-selection.pdf)